Louis Philippe I: Travel

 In Boston, Louis Philippe learned of the coup of 18 Fructidor (4 September 1797) and of the exile of his mother to Spain.
 He and his brothers then decided to return to Europe.
 They went to New Orleans, planning to sail to Havana and thence to Spain.
 This, however, was a troubled journey, as Spain and Great Britain were then at war.
 While in colonial Louisiana in 1798, they were entertained by Julien Poydras in the town of Pointe Coupée, as well as by the Marigny de Mandeville family in New Orleans.

-They sailed for Havana in an American corvette, but a British warship intercepted their ship in the Gulf of Mexico.
-The British seized the three brothers, but took them to Havana anyway.
-Unable to find passage to Europe, the three brothers spent a year in Cuba (from spring 1798 to autumn 1799), until they were unexpectedly expelled by the Spanish authorities.
+The three brothers sailed for Havana in an American corvette, but a British warship intercepted their ship in the Gulf of Mexico.
+The British seized the brothers, but took them to Havana anyway.
+Unable to find passage to Europe, the brothers spent a year in Cuba (from spring 1798 to autumn 1799), until they were unexpectedly expelled by the Spanish authorities.
 They sailed via the Bahamas to Nova Scotia, where they were received by the Duke of Kent, son of King George III and (later) father of Queen Victoria.
 Louis Philippe struck up a lasting friendship with the British prince.
 Eventually, the brothers sailed back to New York, and in January 1800, they arrived in England, where they stayed for the next fifteen years.
 During these years, Louis Philippe taught mathematics and geography at the now-defunct Great Ealing School, reckoned, in its 19th-century heyday, to be "the best private school in England".

-Marriage
+In British service

+Louis Philippe and his brothers were not officially received as royals at the British court, but they were able to blend in socially with the English aristocracy, and by November 1801 Louis Philippe admitted to his brothers that he was "putting down roots in the country".
+By October 1803, his new loyalties led to a clash with Charles Philippe, Count of Artois (the future king Charles X), when he wore the Hanoverian black cockade in place of the French white cockade on inspecting French royalist volunteer troops in London.
+In July 1804, he wrote to the Bishop of Llandaff that global security and the future of humankind depended on England's resistance to Napoleon.
+In the summer of 1807, he moved his residence from Twickenham to the Duke of Kent's Castle Hill Lodge.

-In 1808, Louis Philippe proposed to Princess Elizabeth, daughter of King George III of the United Kingdom.
-His Catholicism and the opposition of her mother Queen Charlotte meant the Princess reluctantly declined the offer.
+In 1808, Louis Philippe proposed to Princess Elizabeth, daughter of King George III.
+His Catholicism and the opposition of her mother, Queen Charlotte, meant the Princess reluctantly declined the offer.